Planning with Uncertainty: Symmetries, Policy Inference, and Solution Compression: Introduction

-Besides equivalence pruning, we study two other modifications to the search procedure that can improve its performance.
-We study the impact of early deadlock pruning on AND$^*$ with equivalence pruning, and we also verify the impact of performing the search using satisficing techniques, such as a greedy best-first policy-space search.
-We present two variants of AND$^*$: Weighted~A$^*$ with Non-Determinism (WAND$^*$) and Greedy Best-First Search with Non-Determinism (GBFSND), which are analogous to Weighted~A$^*$ (WA$^*$)~\citep{pohl1970heuristic} and Greedy Best-First Search (GBFS)~\citep{doran1966experiments}, for FOND planning.
+We study policy and state equivalences in the context of policy-space search.
+With the knowledge of policy equivalences, we can make AND$^*$ prune part of the search space by expanding only one policy from each equivalence class.
+We show that state symmetries can be used to broaden the concepts of policy equivalences and that it is possible to improve the computation of state symmetries in the context of FOND planning, using group theory techniques.

+We present two contributions whose applications go beyond AND$^*$ and policy-space search.
+The first is a procedure, which we call \emph{the concretizer}, that, given a restriction specifying which parts of the state space the agent is allowed to reach, constructs---in time polynomial in the size of this portion of the state space---a solution policy that precisely ``matches'' it, if and only if one exists.
+We equip AND$^*$ with the concretizer to provide it an extra mechanism for finding solutions.
+This modification makes it capable of performing more aggressive prunings in its standard policy-space search, without becoming incomplete, as it is able to recover pruned solutions in certain circumstances.
+The concretizer has the potential to foster new planning approaches, since it allows changing the objective of the search.

-Finally, we introduce a procedure, called \emph{the compressor}, that allows the compression of solution policies found by any FOND planner using partial states.
-The compressor receives as input a policy defined over complete states and returns a policy defined over partial states that represents the same information, using the minimal number of partial states.
-The compressor is time and memory-efficient for the benchmark tasks we solve and makes the solutions returned by AND$^*$ have state-of-the-art compactness in the majority of the benchmark domains.
+The second is a compression technique, which we call \emph{the compressor}, that, given a solution policy defined over complete states, finds---through the use of integer programming---a partial-state policy that unambiguously represents the same information using the minimum number of partial states possible (what can take exponentially less space).
+We test the compression technique, showing that the compressor is time and memory-efficient for the benchmark tasks we use in this work, and that applying the compressor in the solutions returned by AND$^*$, makes them have state-of-the-art compactness in the majority of the benchmark domains.
+The compressor is not limited to be used by AND$^*$, as it can be used to compress complete-state solutions provided by any planner.

+Finally, we also evaluate applying some satisficing search techniques from the literature to further improve the effectiveness of AND$^*$, and compare it with other planners from the literature.

+In sum, this work presents and studies a collection of techniques that, in unison, are able to establish explicit policy-space search, initially introduced by \cite{messa2023best}, as a competitive method for solving FOND planning tasks.
+FOND planning heuristics and other complementary topics introduced by \cite{messa2023best} are not part of this work.